groupdocs/reference.groupdocs.com/content/sites/groupdocs/metadata/english/java/com.groupdocs.metadata.core/documentprotectedexception/_index.md

 ---
 title: DocumentProtectedException
-second_title: GroupDocs.Metadata for Java API Reference
+second_title: GroupDocs.Signature for Java API Reference
 description: The exception that is thrown when document is protected by password.
 type: docs
 weight: 82